Dina Powell: Department of State

 In 2007, she left the White House and government service, saying "It's the right time for me and my family."
 She had been the highest-ranking Arab-American in the Bush administration.
-The Washington Postassessed that Dina Habib Powell had "played a critical role in the administration's efforts to bolster public diplomacy in the face of the wave of anti-Americanism that has swept the Arab world since the U.S. invasion of Iraq."
+The Washington Post assessed that Dina Habib Powell had "played a critical role in the administration's efforts to bolster public diplomacy in the face of the wave of anti-Americanism that has swept the Arab world since the U.S. invasion of Iraq."
 Powell would later join the Advisory Council of the George W. Bush Presidential Center.

 Goldman Sachs

 Powell joined Goldman Sachs in 2007 as a managing director, having been hired by John F. W. Rogers, a longtime Goldman figure with experience with past Republican administrations.
-Powell was then named partner in 2010, Powell has conceded that she joined Goldman Sachs despite having no background in the subject of finance, but has said that her entire career has been guided by the notion of not planning a lot but rather "just taking that leap of faith."
+Powell was then named partner in 2010.
+Powell has conceded that she joined Goldman Sachs despite having no background in the subject of finance; she has said that her entire career has been guided by the notion of not planning a lot but rather "just taking that leap of faith."

 Powell oversaw the firm's impact investing business and served as the president of the Goldman Sachs Foundation beginning in 2010.
 This was in addition to her responsibilities as global head of the Office of Corporate Engagement and a member of the Goldman Sachs Partnership Committee.

 As the leader of Goldman Sachs Impact Investing, Powell was responsible for a business with more than $4 billion in housing and community development investments across the United States.

 In her role as president of the Goldman Sachs Foundation, Powell led one of the world's largest corporate foundations.
 Powell helped build and was responsible for all the Foundation's initiatives supporting and developing entrepreneurs around the world, including 10,000 Women and 10,000 Small Businesses.
 10,000 Women provides women entrepreneurs in developing countries with business education, access to capital and mentors.
-Under Powell, Goldman Sachs partnered with International Finance Corporation and Overseas Private Investment Corporation to raise 600 million dollars, to provide access to capital for more than 100,000 women worldwide.
+Under Powell, Goldman Sachs partnered with International Finance Corporation and Overseas Private Investment Corporation to raise 600 million dollars to provide access to capital for more than 100,000 women worldwide.
 To realize this project, Powell worked closely with the State Department.

 Powell also led Goldman Sachs Gives, a fund established in 2007 and structured as a vehicle to consolidate Goldman Sachs partners' charitable giving.

 During her time at Goldman Sachs, Powell joined the boards of directors or trustees of Harvard Kennedy School's Social Enterprise Initiative, the American University in Cairo, the Center for Global Development, Vital Voices, and the Nightingale-Bamford School.
 Powell is listed as a member of the Council on Foreign Relations and a member of the Trilateral Commission.

 Powell has worked with Democrats such as Obama administration advisors Valerie Jarrett and Gene Sperling.